Tantalum & Ni-Chrome

-As I mentioned in the previous update we introduced in late September 2012 a new range of 2 watt tantalum resistors, which are similar to the old Shinkoh resistors in that they are non-magnetic, using a copper end cap rather than the slightly magnetic iron/nickel end caps with a tinned OFC copper lead out wire also used on our traditional tantalum resistors.
+As I mentioned in the previous update we introduced in late September 2012 a new range of 2 watt tantalum resistors, which are similar to the old Shinkoh resistors in that they are Tantalum and non-magnetic, using a high contect copper brass end cap rather than the slightly magnetic iron/nickel end caps with a tinned OFC copper lead out wire also used on our traditional Tantalum resistors.

-We used to be restricted to 100KOhms on the 2 watt tantalum resistors, but I am happy to report that experiments with a pure tantalum coating, using a sputter target process, (up to now we have been using a tantalum oxide coating) will extend the range to 2M2 or so eventually, assuming that the equipment that did old style sputter target process proves reliable and workable, we will have both the standard slightly magnetic tantalum resistor and the new non-magnetic version available.
+We used to be restricted to 100KOhms on the 2 watt tantalum resistors, but I am happy to report that experiments with a pure tantalum coating, using the original sputter target process, (up to now we have been using a tantalum coating which was deposited by a modern process) will extend the range to 2M2 or so eventually, assuming that the equipment that does old style sputter target process proves reliable and workable, we will have both the standard slightly magnetic tantalum resistor and the new non-magnetic version available again.

 So how does the lack of magnetic material affect the sound you might ask?

 Now those of you familiar with the old, long discontinued, Shinkoh resistors may have compared to our slightly magnetic versions, and may therefore be able to nod in agreement to my experience which is that the Shinkohs sounded more transparent, layered, subtle and elegant, the sound has more density so each instrument retains more of its live character and colour, so you may be pleased to hear the new non-magnetic AN tants add further texture, a darker background and an even greater sense of immediacy or believability, call it what you like, to what the already fine, but sadly unavailable Shinkohs offered so this is a genuine advancement rather than just a pure replacement.